7.1 Family Placement Statement of Purpose |

 Introduction, Vision and Values

-This Statement of Purpose sets out the aims, objectives, values and principles of the Department of Health & Social Care Family Placement Service and describes how the aims and objectives will be met in partnership with carers, children and young people, their families and other partner agencies.
+This Statement of Purpose sets out the aims, objectives, values and principles of Manx Care’s Family Placement Service and describes how the aims and objectives will be met in partnership with carers, children and young people, their families and other partner agencies.
 It also explains the services offered by the Family Placement Service which are delivered in accordance with the Isle of Man legislative and regulatory framework including:

 - The Children & Young Persons Act 2001 Guidance Volume C Family Placements;